- Drink plenty of non-alcoholic fluids like water, even if you’re not thirsty.

 - Summer Camps will cancel outdoor activities and outdoor field trips unless conditions improve.
 Alternative indoor activities will be offered.

-- About Extreme Heat
+- Virginia Department of Emergency Management: Extreme Heat